Updated: May 26, 2022

 We had so many plans.
 “Let’s go see this.
 Let’s go there.
 Let’s do that,” I would say.
 “Yes,” you would answer, “but not today.
 Maybe…another day.”
 And I would nod.
 “Another day,” I repeated and onto it, I held as a promise.

 But I knew.
-I knew your darkness was too strong to bury the light.
+I had always known your darkness was too strong to burry the light.
 But I had hoped…against all, I had hoped…

 If only someone had told me how dangerous it is to love someone, not for who they are, but who you know they could be.